 Note: Be sure to confirm that the above courses will fulfill the requirement for “human anatomy and physiology” at the schools to which you plan to apply.

 English/Writing (1-2 semesters)

-In addition to the above, most PA programs require courses in the social sciences (e.g. sociology, anthropology, women’s studies); check individual school requirements.
-Some schools may also require a medical terminology course which can be done on-line at many community colleges.
+In addition to the above, most PA programs require courses in the social sciences (e.g. sociology, anthropology, women’s studies) so check individual school requirements.
+Some schools may also require a medical terminology course, which can be done online at many community colleges.